Set up automatic MySQL server backups to Cloud Files from Windows

 You should see output similar to the following:

 C:\upload-to-cf-cs-0.1>..\nant-0.90\bin\NAnt.exe NAnt 0.90 (Build 0.90.3780.0; release; 5/8/2010) Copyright (C) 2001-2010 Gerry Shaw http://nant.sourceforge.net Buildfile: file:///C:upload-to-cf-cs-0.1/compile.build Target framework: Microsoft .NET Framework 2.0 Target(s) specified: build build: [mkdir] Creating directory 'C:\upload-to-cf-cs-0.1\bin'. [csc] Compiling 1 files to 'C:\upload-to-cf-cs-0.1\bin\upload-to-cf.exe'. [copy] Copying 2 files to 'C:\upload-to-cf-cs-0.1\bin'.
 BUILD SUCCEEDED Total time: 1.9 seconds.

 The above command will compile the binary file

 upload-to-cf.exe.
 You will be using this binary file to upload your backup files to Cloud Files.
 You can test this command using the following syntax:

 upload-to-cf.exe [cloud username] [cloud api_key] [container name] [file path]

 Create a .bat file for taking backups

-Next, we need to create a .bat file to automate the MySQL database backup procedure.
-We want to backup the MySQL database backup file to a date-stamped file.
+Next, you need to create a .bat file to automate the MySQL database backup procedure.
+You should back up the MySQL database backup file to a date-stamped file.
 There are several ways to do this, but the easiest way is through a batch file.
 The command we’ll be using is as follows:

 c:\<path-to-mysql>\bin\mysqldump -u[user] -p[password] --result-file="c:\<path>\backup.%DATE:~0,3%.sql" [database name]